-Add bots for private chats and channels in Microsoft Teams
+Add bots for personal chats, group chats, and channels in Microsoft Teams

 Bots are automated programs that respond to queries or give updates and notifications about details users find interesting or want to stay informed about.
 Bots allow users to interact with cloud services like task management, scheduling, and polling, through chat conversations in Microsoft Teams.
-Bots for Microsoft Teams are built on the Microsoft Bot Framework.
-The bots that are developed using this framework can be enabled easily for Microsoft Teams.
-For more information, see Enable Microsoft Teams features in your Office 365 organization.
+Bots for Teams are built on the Microsoft Bot Framework.
+The bots that are developed using this framework can be enabled easily for Teams.
+For more information, see Manage Microsoft Teams settings for your organization.

-Currently, Microsoft Teams support bots in private chats and channels within a team.
+Currently, Teams supports bots in personal chats, group chats, and channels within a team.
 Administrators can control whether the use of bots is allowed or prohibited within the Office 365 tenant.

-Bots developed by the community can be leveraged within Microsoft Teams.
-The bot's functionality and bot’s side loading must be enabled on the tenant level for custom bots to be functional.
-Bots can be used in private chats or in channels.
+Bots developed by the community can be leveraged within Teams.
+The bot's functionality and the ability to upload custom apps (also known as sideloading) must be enabled on the tenant level for custom bots to be functional.
+Bots can be used in personal chats, group chats, and channels.
 For channels, team owners or members can add bots.

 Create custom bots for Microsoft Teams

 You can easily create a bot that integrates in to your LOB applications, using the Microsoft Bot Framework.
-Please refer to Creating and Testing a bot for Microsoft Teams guidance to learn how you can develop and publish your own bots.
+See the Creating and Testing a bot for Microsoft Teams guidance to learn how you can develop and publish your own bots.

 When you create a bot and register it with the Bot Framework, you can choose to publish it.
 If you don't publish it, the bot remains private.
 You can also require your users to log in before using the bot.
 Requiring login makes sure only employees of your organization can access the bot, even if the bot's application ID becomes known.
 See AuthBot on GitHub for a code example of how to authenticate users against your Active Directory using bots.